RobinsAviary/YueCat/README.md

 ## 🔑 License

-LuaCat is free and open source.
+YueCat is free and open source.
 It can be used for commerical and non-commerical purposes.
-It is licensed under the [zlib license](https://codeberg.org/RobinsAviary/LuaCat/src/branch/main/LICENSE.md).
+It is licensed under the [zlib license](https://codeberg.org/RobinsAviary/YueCat/src/branch/main/LICENSE.md).

 ## 🔴 OOP?

-LuaCat does not use any built-in OOP (though YueScript does provide basic classes), as it instead opts to largely mirror Odin's style of separating procedures and data.
+YueCat does not use any built-in OOP (though YueScript does provide basic classes), as it instead opts to largely mirror Odin's style of separating procedures and data.
 Basically, this is a mix of functional and procedural programming, to keep the implementation (and typing) relatively simple.

 For those still curious, here is an example of how converting a color would work in OOP:

 `hsv = Color.White.ToHSV()`

-Again, though, LuaCat is designed with procedural programming in mind, so this would end up looking like:
+Again, though, YueCat is designed with procedural programming in mind, so this would end up looking like:

 `hsv = Color.ToHSV(Color.White)`

 ## 月 YueScript (Scripting)

-LuaCat uses YueScript for compiling scripts before running.
+YueCat uses YueScript for compiling scripts before running.
 It is a flavor of MoonScript that compiles down to [Lua](https://www.lua.org/).

 Here is the [documentation](https://yuescript.org/doc/). **Fair warning:** the overview on the site makes it look a lot more complicated than it actually is.
 The gist is that it makes all variables local (generally considered best practice nowadays) and provides a much cleaner syntax for... well, everything.